j3soon/dfac-extended/smac/README.md

 }
 ```

-# Code Example
+# Code Examples

 Below is a small code example which illustrates how SMAC can be used.
 Here, individual agents execute random policies after receiving the observations and global state from the environment.

-If you want to try the state-of-the-art algorithms (such as [QMIX](https://arxiv.org/abs/1803.11485) and [COMA](https://arxiv.org/abs/1705.08926)) on SMAC, make use of [PyMARL](https://github.com/oxwhirl/smac) - our framework for MARL research.
+If you want to try the state-of-the-art algorithms (such as [QMIX](https://arxiv.org/abs/1803.11485) and [COMA](https://arxiv.org/abs/1705.08926)) on SMAC, make use of [PyMARL](https://github.com/oxwhirl/pymarl) - our framework for MARL research.

 ```python
 from smac.env import StarCraft2Env